-To be considered for this program, Pets Loyal 2 Vets will first need to receive the Veteran Application found below the Dog Application on the main menu above.
+To be considered for this program, Pets Loyal 2 Vets will first need to receive the Veteran Application found below the Application tab on the main menu above.
 Once we receive that, we will contact those who have applied and whose full applications we have received for an interview to ensure all qualifications are met and to determine whether a Battle Buddy, Companion, Therapy or a Service Dog would be best suited.
 That interview will take place at our training center with our Trainer and the Executive Director.
 All information obtained will be kept in the strictest of confidence and used only for the purpose of qualifying the veteran, determining the needs of the veteran, and providing the best possible match with a new service dog.
 See steps for this below.

 Qualifying veterans must meet the minimum standards as described in MINNESOTA STATUTES 2015 197.447

 197.447 VETERAN, DEFINED.
 The word “veteran” as used in Minnesota Statutes, except in sections 136F.28, 196.21, and 243.251,means a citizen of the United States or a resident alien who has been separated under honorable conditions from any branch of the armed forces of the United States after having served on active duty for 181 consecutive days or by reason of disability incurred while serving on active duty, or who has met the minimum active duty requirement as defined by Code of Federal Regulations, title 38, section 3.12a, or who has active military service certified under section 401, Public Law 95-202.
 The active military service must be certified by the United States secretary of defense as active military service and a discharge under honorable conditions must be issued by the secretary.
 Source: Copyright © 2015 by the Revisor of Statutes, State of Minnesota.
 All Rights Reserved.

 In The Beginning